lexibank/abrahammonpa/README.md

-# CLDF dataset derived from Abraham et al.'s "Sociolinguistic Research on Monpa"
+# CLDF dataset derived from Abraham et al.'s "Sociolinguistic Research on Monpa" from 2018

 Cite the source dataset as